23-2-DSDN242/parametric-letterforms-callumjhb/README.md

 **Exhibition**

-I decided to call my font “Ingenuo!”, which means ‘naive!’ in Italian (the native language of the Memphis group).
+I decided to call my font “Ingenuo”, which means ‘naive’ in Italian (the native language of the Memphis group).
 I feel like I altered my initial concept a little, but retained the focus on making letters that feel playful, fun and naive.
 Another way I tried to make the font feel friendly was through the default character.
 I trialled a few options, like a child's face and a large ‘I’ but decided that a little mascot character felt the most coherent with the feel I was aiming for.
 The other words I used to exhibit my file are ‘!MDDN242’, ‘PROJECT2’ and ‘CALLUM B’.
 No points for guessing why.